axisgroup/evaluation-toolkit/4.Conduct-the-test/Research-Methods/ExpertReview/README.md

 ### How to do it?

-1. Prepare a list of heuristic principles to measure against (in our case follow the Best Practices Guide, or pick criteria from the Knowing What to Measure Guide)
+1. Prepare a list of heuristic principles to measure against (in our case follow the [Best Practices Guide](/1.Follow-best-practices), or pick criteria from the [Useful, Usable, Desirable Framework](/2.Determine-research-questions))

 2. Recruit Experts